-Most people, even educated and successful people, would likely have to answer that question with a "no" if they were being honest.
+Most people, even educated and successful people, would likely have to answer that question with a "no" if they were honest.
 There is no shame in that.
-I may be able to answer "yes" to the question that I just posted, but if you asked me to change the oil on my car, I would have to look to someone else for help.
+I may answer "yes" to the question that I just posted, but if you asked me to change the oil in my car, I would have to look to someone else for help.
 Would I like to be able to change the oil of my car?
 Sure.
 But the fact is that I can’t.
 I would need some help to do so successfully.

 Let’s begin by discussing an option that may be available to you, namely having an attorney appointed to your case, free of charge, due to your being indigent.

 In what situations could you qualify to have an attorney appointed to your case?